 A Series of Case Reports by Guarisco

-Multiple observations have been made, showing cross-tolerance to drugs and marijuana, barbiturates, opioids, prostaglandins, chlorpromazine, and alcohol.
-Furthermore, animal studies have shown additive effects among all of them, except alcohol.
-These drug interactions have led to further exploration of their reactions to other groups of medications.
+Multiple observations have been made, showing cross-tolerance to drugs and Marijuana, barbiturates, opioids, prostaglandins, chlorpromazine, and alcohol.
+Furthermore, animal studies have shown additive effects, except alcohol.
+These drug interactions have further explored their reactions to other groups of medications.
 And it’s because of fat sequestration and subsequent slow elimination of tissues.
 The cannabinoids may be present to interact with multiple anesthetic agents.

 Symons’ Case Report

-In a review written in the American Association’s Nurse Anesthetists Journal, Dickerson reported on the synergistic effects of cannabis, showing enhancement of non-depolarizing muscle relaxants, norepinephrine enhancement.
-Increased effect of any drug that causes cardiac depression, a more profound response to inhaled anesthetics, and sensitization of the myocardium to catecholamines due to the increased epinephrine level.
-THC depletes acetylcholine reserves on the subject of muscle relaxants and exerts an anticholinergic effect and therefore creates a potentiation of non-depolarizing muscle relaxants.
+In a review written in the American Association’s Nurse Anesthetists Journal, Dickerson reported on the synergistic effects of cannabis, showing enhancement of non-depolarizing muscle relaxants and norepinephrine enhancement.
+Increased impact of any drug that causes cardiac depression, a more profound response to inhaled anesthetics, and sensitization of the myocardium to catecholamines due to the increased epinephrine level.
+THC depletes acetylcholine reserves on muscle relaxants and exerts an anticholinergic effect, therefore creating a potentiation of non-depolarizing muscle relaxants.

-Considering that the retina and CNBS express CB1 and CB2.
-Through the activation of these receptors could reduce the increase in intraocular pressure typical of glaucoma.
-Moreover, these avoid the decrease in a visual capacity.
+They are considering that the retina and CNBS express CB1 and CB2.
+The activation of these receptors could reduce the increase in intraocular pressure typical of glaucoma.
+Moreover, these avoid the decrease in visual capacity.

 Due to their potential antiemetic effect and ability to increase appetite, cannabinoids have been suggested to reduce nausea and vomiting in cancer patients treated with antineoplastic drugs or reduce cachexia in AIDS patients who maintain chronic, antiretroviral compound treatments.
-Both effects seem to deal with the activation of CB1 receptors present in certain brain regions involved in the control of emesis and appetite.
+Both effects seem to deal with the activation of CB1 receptors in specific brain regions that control emesis and appetite.

-CNBC has some analgesic effect, especially for chronic pain.
-This is a consequence of CB1 receptors in the regions that participate in the control of nociception, both at the spinal and supraspinal levels.
-There is also an intense interaction between endocannabinoid and opioidergic transmission, and synergistic effects have even been demonstrated, which has led to the suggestion that CNBS could reduce morphine doses in chronic pain treatments without reducing the analgesic effect.
+CNBC has some analgesic effects, especially for chronic pain.
+It is a consequence of CB1 receptors in the regions that control nociception, both at the spinal and supraspinal levels.
+There is also an intense interaction between endocannabinoid and opioidergic transmission, and synergistic effects have even been demonstrated.
+It has led to the suggestion that CNBS could reduce morphine doses in chronic pain treatments without reducing the analgesic effect.
 But with a reduction in the addictive potential of the opiate.